otabuzzman/otabuzzman.com/content/posts/tornado-llmc/index.md

 |llm.c/ Java|yes|3656|
 |llm.c/ Java|no|4225|

-The layer methods contained in the stack are ideal for parallelization because they all contain nested `for`-loops, and TornadoVM is designed to run the body of a `for`-loop in parallel on an accelerator (to make a long story short).
+The layer methods that make up the stack are ideal for parallelization because they all contain nested `for`-loops, and TornadoVM is designed to run the body of a `for`-loop in parallel on an accelerator (to make a long story short).

 ## TornadoVM with a single task graph